Kasautii Zindagii Kay (2018 TV series): Filming

 Kasautii was mainly filmed in Mumbai in Killick Nixon Studio but certain scenes were shot in Kolkata as the show's storyline was based in West Bengal.

 The promo which featured Shah Rukh Khan introducing Parth Samthaan and Erica Fernandes as Anurag and Prerna was shot at Mumbai's Kelve Railway Station.

-Parth Samthaan, Erica Fernandes, Karan Singh Grover, Pooja Banerjee, Sahil Anand and Tarun Mahilani flew to Zurich in June 2019 to shoot the Switzerland track.
+Parth Samthaan, Erica Fernandes, Karan Singh Grover, Pooja Banerjee, Sahil Anand and Tarun Mahilani flew to Zürich in June 2019 to shoot the Switzerland track.

 On 12 July 2020, Parth Samthaan was tested positive for coronavirus and the shooting of the series was halted.
 The shooting was resumed on 17 July 2020 while the story was tweaked for Samthaan's absence until his return.
 Erica Fernandes and Aamna Sharif tested negative but were advised to shoot from their respective homes.
 After a week, Fernandes decided to resume shooting on the sets.
 On recovering and testing negative, Samthaan quarantined himself for two weeks and returned to shoot on 6 August 2020.

 The shooting of the series wrapped up on 18 September 2020.